jonmcalder/ggforce/README.md

 already implemented functionality if applicable.
 All exported functions should be documented following the style from ggplot2 using roxygen2 comment.
 You can credit yourself with the implementation in the documentation.
-If the feature concerns a visualization appraoch invented by others, please link to the article describing the approach.
+If the feature concerns a visualization approach invented by others, please link to the article describing the approach.

 #### Feature requests
-If a feature is wished, but skill, time or other is lacking to create a full PR, please file an issue.
+If you desire a feature, but lack the skill or time to create a full PR, please file an issue.
 The feature request should provide a detailed description of the nature of the feature, with links to relevant litterature describing the visualization type, as well as possible use cases to guide in designing the use cases.